top of page

 The weather was great, we drove from the village to the trailhead in about 20 minutes.

-The start of the trail is at an elevation of 1670 meters and it was cool, around 12°C. At first, like all the trails here, there is an ascent through a forest and a particularly rushing waterfall.
+At first, like all the trails here, there is an ascent through a forest and a particularly rushing waterfall.
 Everything here is blooming and green, and it’s July, yes?

 At first, we thought of just going to Lake Miroir and returning.
 The lake turned out to be very charming, with a lovely panorama of surrounding mountains and impressive remnants of snow.